 - a.
 The Election Advisory Committee (EAC), convened by the Elections Coordinator, may propose revisions to this Code during the academic year, pursuant to the Committee's charge and charter.
 All proposed revisions by the EAC must be approved by the AS Executive Board.
 The Elections Coordinator may also propose revisions to this Code without convening the EAC if those changes are either: (1) corrections of minor grammatical, spelling or syntax errors; or (2) changes to the year-specific dates, times and figures in this Code (i.e. dates, times and figures enclosed in square brackets).
 All proposed revisions by the Elections Coordinator must be approved by the AS Executive Board.
-The Election Code may not be revised in any other way. - b.
-The Election Code may not be revised between the opening of the candidate filing period and the close of the elections. - a.
+The Election Code may not be revised in any other way. - The Election Code may not be revised between the opening of the candidate filing period and the close of the elections. - a.
 In the event of a natural disaster or mandated social distancing, any necessary provisions to the code that need to be made after the opening of the filing period can be brought to the AS Executive Board.
 This code cannot be changed after the campaign period has officially opened, regardless of circumstance.

 XVII.
-Deadlines

-- Failure to adhere to any deadline in this code will result in the filing of a grievance (Section 3, Cl.
-VI). - b.
-It is the full responsibility of the candidate to keep in contact with the Elections Coordinator, should something occur.
-All candidates are given up to 36 hours to respond to the Elections Coordinator.
-Failure to do so will result in the filing of a grievance.
+Deadlines Formatted: Font: 8 pt Formatted: Font: 8 pt Failure to adhere to any deadline in this code will-may result in the filing of a grievance (Section 3, Cl.
+VI). , b.
+It is the full responsibility of the candidate to keep in contact with the Elections Coordinator, Formatted: Font: 8 pt should a potential violation of the Election Code occur.
+All candidates are given up to 36 hours to respond to the Elections Coordinator, Failure to do so will result in the filling of a grievance.
 The official form of communication is email.

-Section 4: Definitions

-- a.
-By "WWU", this Code refers to Western Washington University. - b.
-The "main campus" of WWU is the university campus located in Bellingham, Washington. - c.
-By "AS", this Code refers to the Associated Students of Western Washington University. - d.
-A "school day" is a weekday (Mon.-Fri.) during which classes are in session on the main campus of WWU.
-A day during which all classes are cancelled on the main campus of WWU for any reason, even if such a day falls during a regularly scheduled academic quarter, does not constitute a school day for the purposes of this Code.
+Section 4: Definitions Formatted: Font: 8 pt Section 4: Definitions a.
+By "WWU", this Code refers to Western Washington University. b.
+The "main campus" of WWU is the university campus located in Bellingham, Washington.
+Formatted: Font: 8 pt b.
+The main campus of vvvvo is the university campus located in bellingham, vvasnington. c.
+By "AS", this Code refers to the Associated Students of Western Washington University.
+Formatted: Font: 8 pt Formatted: Font: 8 pt d.
+A "school day" is a weekday (MonFri.) during which classes are in session on the main campus of WWU.
+A day during which all classes are cancelled on the main campus of WWU for any reason, even if such a day falls during a regularly scheduled academic quarter, does not · constitute a school day for the purposes of this Code.